qecsim/qecsim/docs/installation.rst

 Several decoders included with qecsim use minimum-weight perfect matching in graphs via :func:`qecsim.graphtools.mwpm`.
 By default, qecsim will use a Python matching implementation provided by NetworkX_.
-Optionally, qecsim can be configured to use `Blossom V`_, a fast C++ implementation of minimum-weight perfect matching in a graph, due to Vladimir Kolmogorov:
+Optionally, qecsim can be configured to use `Blossom V`_, a fast C++ matching implementation, due to Vladimir Kolmogorov:

     Vladimir Kolmogorov.
 "Blossom V: A new implementation of a minimum cost perfect matching algorithm."
     In *Mathematical Programming Computation* (MPC), July 2009, 1(1):43-67.